For landscape architect Kevin Campion and architect Adam McGraw, the Purcellville project was special from the start.

 Countertops & Tile: glbtileandmarble.com.
 Backsplash: marblesystems.com.
 Cabinetry: Portfolio Kitchens; 703-242-0030, premiercb.com.
 Hardware: ashleynorton.com.
 Range: lacornueusa.com.
 Bar Stools: hickorychair.com.
 Bar Stool Fabric: osborneandlittle.com.

+The complexity of a whole-house renovation was increased exponentially in a townhouse reinvention near Washington’s Logan Circle.
 That’s because the owners, Sharon H. Russ and David Rubin, had just expanded their domestic real estate holdings by one adjoining historic row house.
 With an active family and professional responsibilities—she is a consultant, he is a managing director at Deloitte—they had longed for more space.
 When the opportunity arose to purchase the property next door, the couple jumped on it.

 But as Russ points out, they knew they might move out one day.
 The task they presented to architect Salo Levinas: Join the two dwellings for now, but preserve future resale value.

 “The houses were joined, but with the possibility of separating them,” explains Levinas, principal of Shinberg.Levinas, a multi-disciplinary Washington practice.
 “The challenge was to create one large unit that you could close tomorrow and have separate units that would work perfectly well.”

 Preservation requirements dictated that the historic façades remain unchanged, including the two front doors; the owners use the door to their original end unit.
 Inside, the architect envisioned a modernized, four-level home encompassing 4,200 square feet and including five bedrooms, four full baths, a study and a family room.
 Two lower-level rental units were also renovated.